SteeringLife/StringofFate-api/README.md

 # StringofFate API

-API to store and retrieve platform and link information of digital namecard of String of Fate project.
+API to store and retrieve platform and link information of digital namecard of String of Fate cardect.

 ## Routes